Scholastic Area that Course Is Active In: Mathematics

 Solve application problems using the trigonometric ratios.

-Students will understand the properties of circles.
+Students will investigate the relationships between lines and circles.

-Students will find and compare the measures of spheres.
+Students will investigate planes and spheres.

 Strand: Process Standards